-January 23, 1985: Apple introduces Macintosh Office, a combination of hardware and software that represents the company’s first real attempt at cracking the business world dominated by IBM.
+January 23, 1985: Apple introduces The Macintosh Office, a combination of hardware and software that represents the company’s first real attempt at cracking the business market dominated by IBM.

 Macintosh Office allows Macs to talk to one another.
 And Apple introduces amazing new devices like the LaserWriter printer that work with the business-oriented platform.
 Sadly, things won’t work out quite as Apple hopes.

 By the early 1980s, however, things had changed.
 IBM entered the PC market.
 And software like the Apple II’s “killer app” VisiCalc showed that personal computers served a very different — but still important — purpose.

 Macintosh Office was an attempt to change that.
 On January 23, 1985, Apple announced the AppleTalk Personal Network and LaserWriter printer, the first of numerous products that (the company promised) would fall under the Macintosh Office brand.

 Costing $50 per connection, AppleTalk allowed Macs to share peripheral devices.
 It let up to 32 computers and peripherals talk to one another within work areas of 1,000 feet.

-This, in theory, would make it feasible for Apple to produce products like the $6,995 LaserWriter (the equivalent of $19,300 today) with the rationale that dividing that cost among multiple users would make it a far more attractive option.
+This connectivity, in theory, would make it feasible for Apple to produce Macintosh Office products like the $6,995 LaserWriter (the equivalent of $19,940 today), with the rationale that dividing that cost among multiple users would make it a far more attractive option.
 Apple promised that the LaserWriter would be the first of many great products that would be similarly shareable among large groups of users.

 Aside from being a (relatively) super-fast laser printer in an age of dot-matrix printers, the LaserWriter allowed users to print exactly what they saw on their screens.
 This was a massive breakthrough in 1985.
 And the LaserWriter worked well alongside Aldus’ PageMaker, early desktop publishing software that appeared at the same time.